 With speeds getting ever higher, the decision was take to add the first of several chicanes in 1970, the Proserpina Chicane brought the lap length to just over three miles for the first time.
 In another significant change, a new pit and paddock complex was built at the northern end of the circuit and the start/finish line moved accordingly.
 Temporary pit structures were used for a number of years before permanent concrete buildings were installed.

 A second chicane complex was added in 1971 to slow cars ahead of the new start/finish, while the fast sweeper at the beginning of the lap served for a few more years until it too succumbed in 1976 to a chicane section.
-What was once a flat-out blast was now a low downforce sprint between stop-start corners, were braking and traction were as much at a premium as straightline speed.
+What was once a flat-out blast was now a sprint between stop-start corners, where braking and traction were as much at a premium as straightline speed.

 The World Sportscar Championship (for Group 6 cars) became a regular visitor in the second half of the 1970s, with popular home victories for the Alfa Romeo team in 1975 and '77.
 The circuit also saw victory for Lella Lombardi, who notably became the first female winner of an FIA-sanctioned World Championship race, alongside co-driver Enrico Grimaldi.